AAFC-Bioinfo-AAC/pork-vision/docs/index.md

 ## Additional Documentation Files

+### Project Introduction
+Refer to [This video](https://001gc.sharepoint.com/:v:/r/sites/42732/mmg1/BioinfoConf_Recordings_and_Resources/BioinfoConf2024_recordings/BioinfoConf2024_2.3_EdwardYakubovitch.mp4?csf=1&web=1&e=k5jFn0) for an introduction to the project.

 ### README.md
 Refer to [README.md](/README.md) for an overview of the repository.

 ### Parameters.md
-Refer to [parameters.md](/docs/parameters.md) for clarification on function inputs.
+Refer to [parameters.md](/docs/parameters.md) for clarification on function inputs throughout the source code.

 ### ABCC_RCBA_Guide
 Refer to the [ABCC_RCBA_Guide](https://github.com/AAFC-Bioinformatics/ABCC_RCBA_Guide) for additional context and supplementary materials that align with this and other AAFC projects.